-Whether an injury is acute or due to overuse, a child who develops a symptom that persists or that affects his or her athletic performance should be examined by a doctor.
-A child should never be allowed to "work through the pain."
+Whether an injury is acute or due to overuse, a child who develops a symptom that persists or that affects their athletic performance should be examined by a doctor.
+A child should never be instructed or allowed to "work through the pain."

 Strategies for Preventing Youth Sports Injuries

 There are several strategies that coaches, parents, and athletes can follow to help prevent sports injuries.
-Most importantly, athletes should:
+Most important, athletes should:

-- Be in proper physical condition to play a sport (a pre-participation sports physical examinations can be very useful in screening for potential problems)
+- Be in proper physical condition to play a sport (a pre-participation sports physical examination can be very useful in screening for potential problems)

 - Know and abide by the rules of a sport